Tbwheeler94/Tbwheeler94/README.md

 ### Some of my projects (see "pinned" section for repos)

-- ⚡️🏙 Data Center Energy Dashboard: Developed interactive R shiny app that visualizes trends in data center energy use and reporting transparency of 40 (and growing) tech companies for the [Industrial Sustainability Analysis Lab](https://carlobroderick.wixsite.com/isalab)
+- ⚡️🏙 Data Center Energy Dashboard: Developed interactive R shiny app that visualizes trends in data center energy use and reporting transparency of 40 (and growing) tech companies for the [Industrial Sustainability Analysis Lab](https://carlobroderick.wixsite.com/isalab).
+- 🌊🐟 Developed sub-routine in Python for [Scoot Science's](https://www.scootscience.com) quality control routine to detect sea surface temperature data with a high likelihood of being generated in error (repo not festured).
 - 🛒🛍 Ecommerce Dashboard: Developed machine learning algorithms to predict customer reviews and willingness to reorder.
 Developed dashboard to interact with algorithm using Flask and Python.

 ### 📫 Connect with me on [Linkedin](https://www.linkedin.com/in/thomaswheeler94/)!